 A. Open Class: May use any compound or recurve bow, sight, release, stabilizer or equipment unless specifically prohibited in any other part of these rules or by a ruling of the Competition Committee.
 Overdraws do not designate shoot class or shooting style.
 Sight type and stabilizer length are determining factors for all non-Open classes.

 B. Fixed Pin Class: Sights will have fixed pins with no pin limit.
 Movable sights may be used, but must be locked down into a fixed position that will be verified by the group prior to competing.
-Magnification is not permitted in any 30 yard fixed pin class, but is permitted in Men’s Hunter, Senior Hunter and the Unlimited Class.
+Magnification is not permitted in any 30 yard fixed pin class, but is permitted in all 40 yard pins classes.
 Clarifiers or verifiers in the peep are not considered magnification and are permitted.
 Releases may be used.
 Stabilizer Rule: A front stabilizer or a system including quick releases, enhancers and/or weights may be used, but may not exceed twelve inches (12”) in total length from the tip of the stabilizer (or system) to the point of attachment on the front of the riser provided by the manufacturer.
 A rear stabilizer or counter balance weight system may be used with a maximum of two extensions.
 Due to the use of V-bars and varying points of attachment the length of the rear stabilizer is not to extend further than six inches (6”) past a point measured from the back of the riser below the grip toward the strings.
-There are no stabilizer restrictions for the Unlimited Class.
 Competitors in Fixed Pin classes may make one “gang adjustment” of their sight during competition without calling a breakdown.
 The adjustment may be made following a shot and prior to proceeding to the next target, under the following procedure: (1) inform the group, and (2) make the adjustment to the whole pin set in front of the group.
 Individual pins may not be adjusted, and further adjustments must be made under Shooting Time Allowed, Rule “D”.